(All times are GMT, see the programme here)

 Konstantin Savenkov (Intento)

-Machine Translation Today and Tomorrow: A Retrospective and a Look at
+Machine Translation Today and Tomorrow: A Retrospective and a Look at the Future

 Recent technology advances bring Machine Translation to its maturity, enabling outstanding performance across a broad range of use-cases.
 In this talk, we discuss what makes machine translation excel for a particular project and what it takes to turn the productivity gains into monetary value and competitive advantage.
 Also, we will touch the remaining obstacles that may MT perform poorly and available options to overcome them.